arishuynhvan/arishuynhvan.github.io/_posts/2017-05-19-QA-Intern-Day5.md

 I dunno how to respond.
 Just hope that his good wishes for me will come true.
 Or maybe I will try to maintain strength to make it come true :-?

+Honestly, I feel like I'm gonna work this weekend